Disappearance of Joan Risch

-On October 24, 1961, Joan Carolyn Risch (née Bard; born May 12, 1930), also known as Joan Nattrass, disappeared under mysterious circumstances from her home in Lincoln, Massachusetts.
+On October 24, 1961, Joan Carolyn Risch (née Bard; also known as Joan Nattrass), a 31-year-old housewife, disappeared under mysterious circumstances from her home in Lincoln, Massachusetts.
 That afternoon, a neighbor discovered a trail of blood leading from the house to the driveway after Risch's young daughter returned from a playdate to find her mother missing.
 Several unconfirmed sightings of a disoriented woman matching Risch's description were reported nearby later that day, but she has not been seen since.

 Initial evidence suggested a possible abduction, though her two-year-old son was found safe inside the house.
 Later discoveries revealed that Risch had borrowed library books about disappearances and unsolved murders, prompting speculation that she may have staged her own disappearance.
 Other theories suggest she may have suffered an accident near a nearby construction site.
 Her fate remains unknown.

 Background

 Joan Carolyn Bard was born in Brooklyn, New York, on May 12, 1930, to Harold and Josephine Bard.
 By the age of eight, her family had moved to Mountain Lakes, New Jersey, where, in February 1939, her parents died in a fire.
 This fire was later described as suspicious, although an investigation was ultimately inconclusive and the local fire chief deemed it accidental.
 Joan was visiting relatives in Brooklyn at the time.
 She subsequently went to live with her maternal aunt and her husband, who formally adopted her.
 Joan took their last name as her own and applied for a Social Security number as Joan Nattrass.
 It was later reported that Joan told an acquaintance she had been sexually abused as a child by her stepfather.
 (Note: Implicated in Joan's possible sexual abuse was her stepfather, Frank Nattrass.
 Her husband told police that she "just blurted it out one time and did not go into detail."
 Nattrass denied the allegation during an interview with investigators following her disappearance; he died in 1970.)

 After graduating in 1952 from Wilson College in Chambersburg, Pennsylvania, with a degree in English literature, Joan went to work in New York City publishing companies.
 She started as a secretary, later moving to supervise the secretarial pool and ultimately became an editorial assistant at Harcourt Brace and World and later Thomas Y. Crowell Co.
 In 1956 she married an executive at one of the companies, Martin Risch, and left work to raise a family with him.

 Living in Ridgefield, Connecticut, the couple had their first child, Lillian, the year after their wedding; a son, David, followed in 1959.
 In April 1961 they moved to Lincoln, Massachusetts, a suburb of Boston, where they easily integrated into the community.
 Joan became active in the League of Women Voters while Martin pursued a career with a paper company in Fitchburg.
 Joan spoke of becoming a teacher after the children got older.